osenco/mpesats/README.md

-# mpesats
+# M-Pesa TypeScript SDK

-Wrapper for Mpesa Daraja Api using typescript
+This is a simple wrapper for Mpesa Daraja Api using typescript

 ``` javascript
 npm intall --save @osenco/mpesa